LUWIZ

 Agentic commerce moves the purchase decision from the human to the machine.
 Your competitor is no longer the product page next door, but invisibility: an agent cannot recommend what it cannot read.

 An agent does not "browse" like a human.
-It queries sources, extracts structured data, cross-references reviews and applies the constraints of the request.
+It queries sources, extracts structured data, cross-references reviews and applies the query constraints.
 The winning product is the one whose data is the most complete, the most reliable and the easiest to parse.

 Three signals weigh heavily in this selection.

 An agent filters on precise criteria: material, size, color, compatibility, delivery time.
-If your page does not declare the "waterproof" attribute in an exploitable way, you are excluded from the filter before the comparison even begins.
-The missing data is not neutral: it eliminates you.
+If your page does not declare the "waterproof" attribute in an exploitable way, you are excluded from the filter before the comparison even happens.
+Missing data is not neutral: it eliminates.

 AI citation analyses converge: off-site brand signals matter more than raw domain authority.
-The Ahrefs study of 200,000 domains (December 2025) shows that brand mentions correlate more strongly with AI citations (Reddit, YouTube at 0.737, Wikipedia present in 47.9% of ChatGPT citations) than Domain Rating (0.266).
-A buyer agent applies the same logic: a brand that is mentioned, reviewed, discussed inspires trust.
+The Ahrefs study on 200,000 domains (December 2025) shows that brand mentions correlate more strongly with AI citations (Reddit and YouTube at 0.737, Wikipedia present in 47.9% of ChatGPT citations) than Domain Rating (0.266).
+A shopping agent applies the same logic: a brand that is mentioned, reviewed and discussed inspires trust.

 Technical readability

 LLMs and agents do not execute JavaScript.
 If your catalog loads client-side, your products do not exist for the machine.
-This technical point alone disqualifies a majority of poorly architected stores.
-I detailed the crawler-side mechanics in this guide on how to optimize a site for AI agents.
+This point alone disqualifies a majority of poorly architected stores.
+I detailed the crawler mechanics in this guide on optimizing a site for AI agents.

 47.9%